f: How did you first get into making music?

 Bold Parade: I’ve been doing it on and off literally decades.
 The first four track I got was a really shitty Amstrad system that allowed you to play four separate tape tracks at once.
 It was really crap, but it got me hooked and I got a Tascam Portastudio soon after.
 It was all pretty basic though until I got my first computer in the mid Nineties.

 f: What was the first dance record you bought?

-f: Who were your musical influences growing up and do they have an impact on your music today?
+f: Who were your musical influences and did they have an impact on your sound today?

 f: Which of your own tracks was the biggest labour of love to create?